-- a flat tire change with a good spare (except vehicles that have been supplied with a tire inflation kit). - battery jump start. - lock-out assistance (key replacement cost is the customer's responsibility). - fuel delivery Independent Service Contractors, if not prohibited by state, local or municipal law, shall deliver up to 2.0 gallons (7.5 liters) of gasoline or 5.0 gallons (18.9 liters) of diesel fuel to a disabled vehicle.
-Fuel delivery service is limited to two no-charge occurrences within a 12-month period. - winch out available within 100 feet (30.5 meters) of a paved or county maintained road, no recoveries. - towing Ford and Lincoln eligible vehicles towed to an authorized dealer within 35 miles (56 kilometers) of the disablement location or to the nearest authorized dealer.
-If a member requests to be towed to an authorized dealer more than 35 miles (56 kilometers) from the disablement location, the member shall be responsible for any mileage costs in excess of 35 miles (56 kilometers).
+- A flat tire change with a good spare (except vehicles that have been supplied with a tire inflation kit). - Battery jump start. - Lock-out assistance (key replacement cost is the customer's responsibility). - Fuel delivery Independent Service Contractors, if not prohibited by state, local or municipal law, shall deliver up to 2.0 gallons (7.5 liters) of gasoline or 5.0 gallons (18.9 liters) of diesel fuel to a disabled vehicle.
+Fuel delivery service is limited to two no-charge occurrences within a 12-month period. - Winch out available within 100 feet (30.5 meters) of a paved or county maintained road, no recoveries. - Towing Ford eligible vehicles will be towed to an authorized dealer within 35 miles (56.3 kilometers) of the disablement location or to the nearest authorized dealer.
+If a member requests to be towed to an authorized dealer more than 35 miles (56.3 kilometers) from the disablement location, the member shall be responsible for any mileage costs in excess of 35 miles (56.3 kilometers).

-Trailers shall be covered up to \$200 if the disabled eligible vehicle requires service at the nearest authorized dealer.
-If the trailer is disabled, but the towing vehicle is operational, the trailer does not qualify for any roadside services.
+Roadside Assistance will include up to \$200 coverage for a towed trailer if the disabled eligible vehicle requires service at the nearest authorized dealer.
+If the towing vehicle is operational but the trailer is not, then the trailer does not qualify for any roadside services.